 While certainly not the most popular approach, one last option is to trade off your two last names assuming you have multiple kids with whom you can do this with.

-Blending the names feels like another very equitable way to approach the last name because it solves for the issue about mismatched last names.
+Blending the names feels like another very equitable way to approach the last name because it solves the issue of mismatched last names.

 In our interviews, couples were also candid about other factors that might impact this decision, such as any pressure (perceived or real) from your parents or extended family.

-In the end, I think Maggie stated it best when she said that the only two people whose opinions matter are the two people getting married.
+In the end, I think Maggie stated it best when she said that the only two people whose opinions matter are the two parents.

 “There are a hundred different ways to approach last names in a marriage, and the couple gets to choose what's right for them as a pair and as individuals.
 If you don't like how another couple handles their married names, it doesn't really matter, because it's not about you.”